Assam govt appoints Vinay Gupta as new chief wildlife warden

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-The state government has also affected the postings and transfers of half a dozen senior IFS officers in the forest department.
+The state government has also effected the postings and transfers of half a dozen senior IFS officers in the forest department.

 IFS officers PJ Vijayakar, Satyendra Singh, Vipin Kumar Bansal, Anurag Singh, Muanthang Tungnung and C Muthukumaravel have been assigned new responsibilities along with additional charges.